 Decide the directions his life will go from now on.

 He has changed.
-Supressed emotion come to the surface.
-His demons have stepped into the light and are now less scary, their power to dictate diminished.
+Supressed emotion has come to the surface.
+His demons have stepped into the light and are now less scary, their power to dictate his responses have diminished.

 Think of judgement as coming out of rehab.
 Sobriety has been experienced but the individual has to leave the protection of the group and return to his previous life.